 To find a cheap car we advise you as usual to go through Rentalcars to compare prices.

-Go through an agency for transport and visit
+Book the caminito del rey through an agency for transportation and visit

 Another alternative, which is certainly a little more expensive but avoids too many questions, is to do it with an agency that combines transport and visit.
-Usually it’s not too much our cup of tea, but for the moment we find that the price is correct (less than 50€) and it avoids many questions (to be frank we made it a question of principle not to make an organized tour but on this occasion we spent more than 3 hours to make round trips to the station, wait at the ticket office, return to the station the next day at dawn just to get the damn tickets …) 😉
+Usually it’s not too much our cup of tea, but honestly we find that the price is quite ok (less than 50€) and you dont have to think about anything (to be honest, we made it a question of principle not to make an organized tour but on this occasion we spent more than 3 hours to make round trips to the station, wait at the ticket office, return to the station the next day at dawn just to get the damn tickets …) 😉

 Take advantage of a last-minute offer from the Renfe (official train company)